mzazon/awesome-cloud-projects/aws/container-observability-monitoring/container-observability-monitoring.md

    echo "✅ ADOT collector deployed for enhanced observability"
    ```

-   The ADOT collector is now running as a DaemonSet across all worker nodes, collecting enhanced container metrics and traces.
-This provides standardized telemetry collection that can be exported to multiple backends, enabling unified observability across different environments and reducing vendor lock-in while maintaining AWS service integration.
+   The ADOT collector is now running as a DaemonSet across all worker nodes, collecting enhanced container metrics and traces using OpenTelemetry standards.
+This provides standardized telemetry collection that can be exported to multiple backends, enabling unified observability across different environments and reducing vendor lock-in while maintaining seamless AWS service integration.

 5. **Create ECS Cluster with Enhanced Monitoring**: